-This affogatois pretty easy to throw together on a Monday morning, too.
+And hey, this affogato is pretty easy to throw together on a Monday morning.
 Really, all you need to do is scoop some vanilla ice cream into a heat-proof glass or coffee mug.
 Top it with half a sliced banana, some sliced strawberries, walnuts, a drizzle of chocolate sauce, and as many sprinkles as your heart desires.

 Then comes the important part… Espresso.
 Pour it on over the top of the ice cream.
 I brewed my espresso using my Nespresso machine, but brew yours however you want.
 If you don’t have access to espresso, strongly brewed coffee will do the trick.